 5. Open Search/Spotlight

-You can search your computer at any time to find things like an app, setting, or file.
+You can search your computer anytime to find things like an app, setting, or file.
 Use it to find music and contacts or even browse the web.

 - To open Search on PC, press Windows + S.

-- To open Spptlight on Mac, press Command + space.
+- To open Spotlight on Mac, press Command + space.

 6. High contrast